CSIS-iLab/satellite-dashboard/README.md

 ### Branching

 When modifying the code base, always make a new branch.
-Unless it's necessary to do otherwise, all branches should be created off of `master`.
+Unless it's necessary to do otherwise, all branches should be created off of `main`.

 Branches should use the following naming conventions: